Neil Sedaka: Emergence and Solitaire

-In 1971, Sedaka reunited with RCA and released the Emergence album.
+In 1971, Sedaka reunited with RCA and released the Emergence album, which Sedaka consistently described as his favorite album of his.
 Singles from that album included "I'm A Song (Sing Me)", "Silent Movies", "Superbird", and "Rosemary Blue".
 Good friend and New York music impresario Don Kirshner attempted to make the U.S. release of "Emergence" a comeback for Sedaka, but the album and single releases had no appreciable success, and RCA showed little interest in promoting the album.
-After the failure of "Emergence" in the US market, Sedaka left New York and moved to the UK.
+After the failure of "Emergence" in the U.S. market, Sedaka left New York and moved to the UK.
 He recalled in 2025 how someone had spotted him on the street during this time period and said "Hey, you used to be Neil Sedaka!"
-Sedaka brusquely retorted "I still AM Neil Sedaka, you bitch!"
+Sedaka brusquely retorted "I still AM Neil Sedaka, you b****!"

 In 1972, Sedaka embarked on a successful British tour with Cissy Houston and was introduced by Harvey Lisberg to the four future members of 10cc (best known to American audiences for "I'm Not in Love" and "The Things We Do for Love") with whom he recorded the Solitaire album at their Strawberry Studios in Stockport issued by RCA in 1972.
-As well as the title track, "Solitaire", which was successfully covered by Andy Williams (UK Top 5 singles chart) and the Carpenters (US Top 20), it included two UK Top 40 singles, one of which ("Beautiful You") also charted briefly in America, Sedaka's first US chart appearance in ten years.
+As well as the title track, "Solitaire", which was successfully covered by Andy Williams (UK Top 5 singles chart) and the Carpenters (U.S. Top 20), it included two UK Top 40 singles, one of which ("Beautiful You") also charted briefly in the United States, Sedaka's first U.S. chart appearance in ten years.
 "Solitaire" was the first collaboration between Sedaka and Phil Cody, whom Sedaka felt was an ideal lyricist for writing music in the singer-songwriter period; Sedaka and Cody "clicked" as songwriters and began a prolonged collaboration.
 Sedaka took a different approach to songwriting with Cody compared to Greenfield, with whom he was arguing frequently near the end of their collaboration; whereas he allowed Greenfield in the studio during recording, he met with Cody off-site to write songs.
 Cody did not consider Sedaka to be a personal friend; he mainly saw his work with Sedaka as a work project to bring the singer into the modern era.